 Tileyard Education are delighted to partner with Spitfire Audio to offer students access to the incredible range of virtual instruments in the world.
 In addition, Spitfire have joined our Bursary Scheme to offer one MA student annually a significant contribution to their study fees.

 Spitfire produces the finest virtual instruments from the finest musical samples in the world.
-It is a beacon of quality not just for it’s own productions but the endorsements it offers to third party sample developers and fellow sound smiths it goes into production partnerships with.
+It is a beacon of quality not just for its own productions but the endorsements it offers to third-party sample developers and fellow sound smiths it goes into production partnerships with.
 At the heart of Spitfire’s evolution is the greatest recorded selection of orchestral samples on the planet thus far, alongside a recent expansion in scope to cover all areas of the music spectrum.

 Spitfire was set up by a British group of composers, sound smiths, producers, engineers and technologists wanting to revolutionise sampling and bring it back to the centre of the music industry.
 Like any new music technology from radio to synthesisers, sampling was perceived as a threat to music making and music makers.
-Spitfire is at the vanguard of changing that opinion – Spitfire’s main goal is to promote British music making the world over whilst (via an ever growing distribution chain) distributing royalties to it’s contributors (musicians, engineers, technicians, artists and producers) based on sales.
+Spitfire is at the vanguard of changing that opinion – Spitfire’s main goal is to promote British music making the world over whilst (via an ever-growing distribution chain) distributing royalties to its contributors (musicians, engineers, technicians, artists and producers) based on sales.

 Key Production have joined our Bursary Scheme to offer one MA student annually a significant contribution to their study fees.

 Mastering your craft takes time.
-Founded in 1990, Key Production have been perfecting vinyl pressing, CD manufacturing, DVD replication and special packaging through peerless project management to consistently deliver, within budget and to deadline, beautifully realised product for the music and media industries.
+Founded in 1990, Key Production have been perfecting vinyl pressing, CD manufacturing, DVD replication and special packaging through peerless project management to consistently deliver, within budget and to a deadline, beautifully realised product for the music and media industries.